blefebvre/pg-app-perf/README.md

 ## About

 This repo was created in support of my PhoneGap Day EU talk, which can be [found here](https://docs.google.com/presentation/d/1--nCyt1cERy3VKxX4Hwe9wM0Nvkdk4tkv6Uq-Ju0tkY/edit?usp=sharing).
+It contains a PhoneGap application that showcases a few performance scenarios - with both fast and slow implementations - and browser-perf test cases to meter them.

 ## Requirements